-(a) A Registered Participant proposing to conduct a test on equipment related to a connection point, which requires a change to the normal operation of that equipment, must give notice in writing to the relevant Network Service Provider of at least 15 business days except in an emergency.
+- (a) A Registered Participant proposing to conduct a test on equipment related to a connection point, which requires a change to the normal operation of that equipment, must give notice in writing to the relevant Network Service Provider of at least 15 business days except: - (1) in an emergency; or - (2) where AEMO has notified the relevant Network Service Provider of the proposed date and time of a test of the Registered Participant's equipment to be conducted in accordance with the requirements of the SRAS Guideline, under an ancillary services agreement between AEMO and the Registered Participant.

-- (b) The notice to be provided under clause 5.7.5(a) must include: - (1) the nature of the proposed test; - (2) the estimated start and finish time for the proposed test; - (3) the identity of the equipment to be tested; - (4) the power system conditions required for the conduct of the proposed test; - (5) details of any potential adverse consequences of the proposed test on the equipment to be tested; - (6) details of any potential adverse consequences of the proposed test on the power system; and - (7) the name of the person responsible for the co-ordination of the proposed test on behalf of the Registered Participant.
+- (b) The notice to be provided under clause 5.7.5(a) must include: - (1) the nature of the proposed test; - (2) the estimated start and finish time for the proposed test; - (3) the identity of the equipment to be tested; - (4) the power system conditions required for the conduct of the proposed test; - (5) details of any potential adverse consequences of the proposed test on the equipment to be tested;

+- (6) details of any potential adverse consequences of the proposed test on the power system; and - (7) the name of the person responsible for the co-ordination of the proposed test on behalf of the Registered Participant.